 The Jim Corbett Park is blessed with alpine and fresh-water flora.
 There are multiple habitat types in the region occupied by Khair-Sisso forests, Sal forests, Chaur, Mountains, rivers, and streams and their distinct plants.
 There are believed to be more than 600 species of plants in the area.
 Corbett is dominated by Bamboo forests.
 It also has a wide variety of flowering trees and shrubs.

 The Corbett National Park is home to some majestic animals like the Royal Bengal Tiger, Asiatic Elephant, etc. It also houses other mammals like Asiatic Black Bear, Hog Deer, Walking Deer, Sambar, Sloth Bear, Yellow-throated marten, and Otters, etc. The park also has a variety of aqua-fauna and birds like the great pied hornbill, white-backed Vulture, orange-breasted green pigeon, Pallas fish eagle, golden oriole, tawny fish owl, Indian pitta, and reptiles like the critically endangered Ghariyal, mugger Crocodiles, the king Cobra, etc.

 The Jim Corbett Safari is popular since it is the first Tiger preservation zone in the country.
 The park is divided into five zones namely Dhikala, Bijrani, Jhirna, Dhela, and Durgadevi.
 You can opt for a Jim Corbett Jeep Safari, Canter Safari, or Elephant Safari to experience the wildlife in the region.
 Here are some details that you need to know about a safari in the national park

 Jim Corbett Safari Booking

-If you are looking for Corbett safari booking, you need to choose the zone and the timings based on the season.
+If you are looking for a Corbett safari booking, you need to choose the zone and the timings based on the season.
 The forest officials manage the bookings based on the guidelines of the Indian Forest Department.